 Accordion Lessons in Houston, TX

 Have you always wanted to learn to play accordion?
-Mr. Berlin teaches accordion lessons in Houston, Texas blending the ideals of Dr. Shinichi Suzuki's teaching techniques with Dr. Willard Palmer's expertly-edited, high-quality accordion repertoire.
+Dr. Berlin teaches accordion lessons in Houston, Texas blending the ideals of Dr. Shinichi Suzuki's teaching techniques with Dr. Willard Palmer's expertly-edited, high-quality accordion repertoire.
+For diatonic instruments, Dr. Berlin utilizes Dr. Helmi Harrington's pioneering diatonic accordion methods.

 Because Suzuki music instruction is linguistic in nature, it has been found that students can begin learning this second, musical language shortly after they have begun acquisition of their first, spoken language.
 Most students can begin learning an instrument as early as age three or four.
 Young students interested in the accordion begin on melodicas (mouth-blown keyboard instruments) and transition to the accordion at age seven or eight.
 Young students interested in the piano or organ can also begin on a melodica.
 Learning the accordion supports learning of both the piano and the organ.
 In fact, students can even learn two instruments at once!